DMindAI/DMind-1/README.md

 ![DMind-1 Web3 Performance](figures/normalized-performance-with-price.jpeg)

 We evaluate DMind-1 and DMind-1-mini using the [DMind Benchmark](https://huggingface.co/datasets/DMindAI/DMind_Benchmark), a domain-specific evaluation suite designed to assess large language models in the Web3 context.
-The benchmark includes 1,917 expert-reviewed questions across nine core domain categories, and it features both multiple-choice and open-ended tasks to measure factual knowledge, contextual reasoning, and instruction-following ability.
+The benchmark includes 1,917 expert-reviewed questions across nine core domain categories, and it features both multiple-choice and open-ended tasks to measure factual knowledge, contextual reasoning, and other abilities.

-To complement accuracy metrics, we conducted a cost-performance analysis by comparing benchmark scores against publicly available input token prices across 24 leading LLMs.
+To complement accuracy metrics, we conducted a **cost-performance analysis** by comparing benchmark scores against publicly available input token prices across 24 leading LLMs.
 In this evaluation:

 - **DMind-1** achieved the highest Web3 score while maintaining one of the lowest token input costs among top-tier models such as Grok 3 and Claude 3.5 Sonnet.